Discipline Stack

 Residual Land Value Analysis in CRE Development

-How developers and appraisers back into land value from a completed project pro forma — the mechanics, the amplification problem, and how the method is used in acquisition and lending.
+How developers and appraisers back into land value from a completed project pro forma: the mechanics and the amplification problem.

 Transit-Oriented Development (TOD)

-Transit-oriented development concentrates higher-density mixed-use buildings around transit stations, supporting walkable communities and intensification goals.
+Transit-oriented development concentrates higher-density mixed-use buildings around transit stations, supporting walkable communities and intensification.

 ASC 842 Lease Accounting Under US GAAPUS